wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 #### Smishing

 Smishing uses text messaging to try to exploit people.
-The messages contain links to sites, which open onto fraudulent sites imitating legitimate sites.
-Although often used to extract money from users, links on site can entice users to download files, which can then run ransomware, which can lead to a ransomware attack.
+The messages contain links to sites, which open fraudulent sites imitating legitimate sites.
+Although often used to extract money from users, links on the site can entice users to download files, which can then run ransomware and lead to a ransomware attack.

 Individuals are often the weak link that allows someone to gain access to a computer and from there gain access to an entire system.